BoboTiG/python-mss/docs/source/capture-api-design.md

 ```

 When cursor inclusion is required (`True`), cursor pixels are composited only where they intersect the final clipped
-output, and cursor movement, shape changes, and visibility changes count as output updates.
+output.

-Configuration is separate from capability flags: source type, cursor preference, window area, and regions are
+Source type, cursor preference, and window area are requirements expressed by the capture request.
+Pixel space is an
-requirements already expressed by the capture request.
-Pixel space is an observed property, not a capture request.
+observed property, not a capture request.
+Streaming capabilities are deferred with `frames()` and are not part of the
+v1 capture-creation API.

 ### System-picker creation